oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 ```

 ## B.2 Example 2
-This example is for a transport where the header information is outside the JSON (eg HTTPS API) and only body is in JSON.
+`This example is for a transport where the header information is outside the JSON (eg HTTPS API) and only body is in JSON.`

 ```
-{    "id": "3cf4df44-1fbb-4b40-936c-b6139000d9d4",    "action": "allow",    "target": {        "ip_addr": "1.2.3.4"    },    "args" {        "start_time": "now",        "response_requested": "ack"     }
+{
+    "id": "3cf4df44-1fbb-4b40-936c-b6139000d9d4",
+    "action": "allow",
+    "target": {
+        "ip_addr": "1.2.3.4"
+    },
+    "args": {
+        "start_time": "now",
+        "response_requested": "ack"
+    }
+}
 ```

 ## B.3 Example 3
-This example shows the OpenC2 Command and Response for retrieving data from an actuator.
+`This example shows the OpenC2 Command and Response for retrieving data from an actuator.`

 ### B.3.1 OpenC2 Command
 ```